MarkStringerComedy/MarkStringerComedy.github.io/index.md

 [Comedy Calendar](calendar.md)

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**
+### Joke No. 55 - Eye contact and self-help bit

+So I'm just going to take a moment to make eye contact with some of the audience.
+I'm reading a self-help book at the moment about the importance of eye contact.
+Ever wonder about that phrase "self-help."
+If you could help yourself.
+Well, then you wouldn't need help.
+It's even worse if it's a diet book.
+I need to lose weight.
+Helping myself is what got me into this situation.

+It's about as much use as my buying a self-dress book.
+I'm self-aware.
+I know I can't dress myself.
+Ok I can put my trousers on and tie my shoe laces like a big boy, but I can't, no matter what I do, I can't manage to look like I didn't just stagger up an embankment after a train crash, in the 1990's.
+I think it might have been Potters bar.

+### Joke No. 54 - Physalis

+You know when you go to a *moderately* fancy restaurant, with your dessert you sometimes get this little yellow fruit - with like curly leaves.
+Do you know what that's called?
+I didn't and then I did some research that's millenial y'know for typing something into Google.

+It's called Physalis.
+I'm not surprised the don't shout about what it's called.

 ### Sunday 7th April